Starting a new Cooperative

 There are a number of publications available for sale on developing housing cooperatives.
-Visit our publications list and NCBA's cooperative publications list on their website.
+Downloadable documents above are free and offer a wealth of information on cooperative start up.
+Visit NCBA’s cooperative publications list for documents available on their website.

 Visit the USDA’s website for a selection of free publications on cooperatives available as PDF files.

 In addition, there are a number of nonprofit organizations that can be a resource for developing a new cooperative.
-Visit our "Links" page for other areas and website suggestions.
+Visit our “Resources” page for other areas.

-One of the most common methods of developing new cooperatives today is converting an existing rental building or buildings into cooperative housing owned by the tenants.
+One of the most common methods of developing new housing cooperatives today is converting an existing rental building or buildings into cooperative housing.
 If you are thinking of converting an existing property to a cooperative, be realistic about the feasibility of the project and be sure to research the costs thoroughly.
-Often existing buildings will require major repairs, rehab, and/or replacement of appliances, especially if the landlord hasn't taken good care of the property.
-A detailed physical inspection and consultation with contractors will be needed to determine the condition of the existing property and the rehab costs.
-In addition, you will need to examine the demographics of the current residents.
-Will most residents have the financial means to qualify for membership in the co-op?
+Often existing buildings require major repairs, rehab, and/or replacement of appliances.
+A detailed physical inspection and consultation with contractors can help determine the condition of the existing property and the rehab costs.
+In addition, examine the demographics of the current residents.
+Will most residents have the resources to qualify for membership in the cooperative?
 How will costs compare to other housing in the area?
 Also, it is important to investigate what level of interest potential residents have in cooperative ownership.
 These are important considerations for the success of the cooperative.

-Cooperatives can also be built from the ground up as brand new housing.
-A great deal of affordable cooperative housing was developed this way during the 1960s and 70s using federal government subsidy programs.
-However, most of these programs are no longer available, and new construction co-ops are less common today, though there are some.
+Cooperatives can also be built from the ground up as new housing, although new construction cooperatives are less common today.
 Cooperatives for low and moderate income families today are being financed by local government or using a federal property disposition program.
 A number of senior housing cooperatives have been built in the last decade and a few new cohousing communities have been developed using cooperative ownership.
 As with any new construction, it is important to determine the financial feasibility of the project and what residents in the area will be able to afford.

-One issue that will need to be determined is what type of equity model you plan to use for the cooperative.
+Decide the type of equity model you plan to use for the cooperative.
 As in other forms of homeownership, equity accrual is generally an important concern for homeowners.
-In market-rate cooperatives, cooperative shares can be bought and sold at whatever the market will bear and members can build equity on their investment.
+In market-rate cooperatives, cooperative shares can be bought and sold at a market price and members can build equity in their investment.
 However, if there is a desire to keep the housing permanently affordable, the limited-equity or zero-equity models might be good options to consider.

-Also, keep in mind that cooperative housing does not always have to mean ownership of the housing.
-In a leasing co-op, the cooperative does not own the housing, but rather leases it from a landlord.
-Though obviously this model lacks the benefits of full ownership, it does have some advantages over rental housing.
-The cooperative may be able to secure a long-term lease at more affordable rates than if each tenant was renting separately, giving cooperative members more security and control over their living environment.
+Also, keep in mind that cooperative housing does not always include ownership of the housing.
+In a leasing cooperative, the cooperative does not own the housing, but leases it from a landlord.
+While this model lacks the benefits of full ownership, it does have some advantages over rental housing.
+The cooperative may be able to secure a long-term lease at more affordable rates than if each tenant rented separately, giving cooperative members more security and control over their living environment.

 - Is cooperative ownership the most appropriate option available?